techiediaries/techiediaries/_posts/2020/angular-9/2018-12-28-angular-9-feature-root-modules-example.md

 ---
 layout: post
-title: "Angular 7|6 Tutorial Course: Angular NgModules (Feature and Root Modules)"
+title: "Angular 9/8 Feature and Root Modules by Example"
 image: "images/content/angular.png"
-excerpt: "In this course, you'll learn to develop your first Angular 7 application with routing, CRUD operations and Bootstrap 4 UI" tags : [angular]
+excerpt: "In this tutorial we will learn about Angular 9 modules by example"
+categories: angular
+date: 2020-03-02
+tags : [angular]
 ---

+In this tutorial, we'll learn about modules with an Angular 9 example.

+## What Are Angular Modules?

 Angular modules are containers of code parts that implement related domain requirements.
 They let developers create apps with modular architectures and reusable code just like components.
 Angular uses NgModules to create modules and submodules which are different from JavaScript/ES6 modules.